Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 # 🔥 News
-- *2023.10*: First circuit's paper is accepted by Microelectronics 2023!🎉
+- *2023.10*: First circuit's paper is accepted by Microelectronics 2023! 🎉
-- *2023.08*: Second circuit's tape out is successfully submitted!🎉
+- *2023.08*: Second circuit's tape out is successfully submitted! 🎉
-- *2022.09*: First circuit's tape out is successfully submitted!🎉
+- *2022.09*: First circuit's tape out is successfully submitted! 🎉

 # 📖 Educations
 - *2023.08 - 2024.05 (expected)*, Master of Science in Electronics, School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore